mesg-foundation/docs/README.md

 mesg-cli process:dev ./process.yml
 ```

-This command will automatically deploy all of the services, run them and create a process to connect them based on the steps we previously defined.
-Give it a few seconds and...
+This command will automatically deploy all of the services, run them, and create a process to connect them together based on the steps we previously defined.
+Just give it a few seconds and...

 :tada: The webhook is called with the MESG Token balance every 10 seconds.
 Go to back to https://webhook.site and check the request's data!